 You’ve probably heard of Solomon’s temple, that beautiful, majestic house of worship that served as the centerpiece of worship in Israel.
-But did you know that temple was destroyed by Nebuchadnezzar’s Babylonians in 587 B.C.?
-Nebuchadnezzar also deported the defeated Jews to Babylon, where they would spend decades in exile from their homeland.
+That temple was destroyed by Nebuchadnezzar’s Babylonians in 587 B.C.
+To make that destruction even worse, Nebuchadnezzar deported the defeated Jews to Babylon, where they would spend decades in exile from their homeland.

-But the second temple did have one major problem: It simply wasn’t as grand and ornate as the first one had been.
-You see, the incredibly prosperous days Israel had known under King David and King Solomon were now long gone, and the riches it would have taken to duplicate Solomon’s temple simply weren’t to be found.
-Unfortunately, the inferior appearance of the new temple greatly disappointed all the elderly Jews who remembered the glory of Solomon’s temple.
+But that second temple wasn’t nearly as grand and ornate as the first one had been.
+In Zerubbabel’s day, the incredibly prosperity that Israel had known under King David and King Solomon was long gone, and the riches it would have taken to duplicate Solomon’s temple simply weren’t to be found.
+Unfortunately, the inferior appearance of Zerubbabel’s temple greatly disappointed all the elderly Jews who remembered the glory of Solomon’s temple.
 Ezra 3:12-13 sums up their response to the new temple:

 But, of course, the real question that needed to be answered was, “Did God approve of this new temple?”
 And we find His answer in Zechariah 4:10 as He asks the piercing question:

-And so, are you trying to get some new work of the Lord off the ground?
-Hang in there.
+So, tell me, are you trying to get some new work of the Lord off the ground?
+Well, hang in there with it.
 Did you start the work from scratch and thought it would be much more impressive by now?
-Stick with it.
+Stick with it anyway.
 Do you feel a tinge of shame when you compare the work to larger, more established works?
-Stop that.
+Just stop doing that.
 Don’t be guilty of despising the day of small things.
-Never forget that if God says what you are doing is good and should continue, then that settles it.
-He is always on the lookout for some Zerubbabels, some people who will start and complete new works for Him.
+Never forget that if God says what you are doing is good and should continue, that settles it.
+He sees value in small things, and He is always on the lookout for some Zerubbabels who will start and complete new works for Him.
 And He really isn’t interested in what the naysayers think about those works.